mirrow1/mirrow1.github.io/_posts/2021-12-03-BountyHunter.md

     g.
 The script eval()'s the line with the double asterisks stripped.
     h.
 If the return value of eval() of the line is <= 100, the script exits. *This doesn't actually matter, as we've already eval'd what we want to eval.*

-I create an .md file to allow script execution until eval() is able to execute, adhering to the aforementioned rules.
+I create an .md file adhering to the aforementioned rules.
 I've added a command to give /bin/bash setuid permissions.

 ```
 development@bountyhunter:~$ cat hi.md